Zinkerz

 ACT

 The ACT is another widely accepted college entrance exam that measures English, mathematics, reading, and science reasoning skills.
-It also went from paper-based to digital format and includes an optional writing test.
+It has also transitioned from a paper-based to a digital format and includes an optional writing test.

 Key features: